 Depending on the customer and market structure, our business segments place very different demands on concepts and measures for personnel development.
 We strengthen employee loyalty to our company by offering our employees attractive development opportunities and fringe benefits and variable compensation and working-time models.
 In addition, we promote international and interdisciplinary cooperation.

 By using target-group-specific measures, Fresenius addresses the overall shortage of specialized hospital personnel.
 We thereby aim to recruit qualified and dedicated personnel, thus ensuring our high standard of treatment quality.

 Greater employee absenteeism and longer recruiting cycles as an effect from the COVID-19 pandemic further contribute to the experienced shortages in personnel.
-Additionally, evolving guidelines and requirements regarding vaccine mandates for our employees may have an impact on our ability to attract and retain qualified clinical personnel.

 Since January 1, 2019, the German hospital market has also been subject to the Ordinance on the Minimum Requirements for Nursing Personnel in Hospitals (PpUGV).
 This ordinance stipulates minimum staffing levels for nursing personnel in certain areas of the hospital.
 Further statutory regulations on minimum personnel levels in additional hospital departments with beds may further intensify competition for qualified nursing staff.